SergeyMiracle/eloquent-uploadable/readme.md

 ```

 ## Changelog
-2.0.0 - removed UtilsTrait.php and UploadableControllerTrait.php, UploadableFileHandler can be used instead
+* 2.0.0 - **removed UtilsTrait.php and UploadableControllerTrait.php, UploadableFileHandler can be used instead, php 7.2**
-        php 7.2